emmyabba/awesome-webdevtools/README.md

 ## Contributing
-Found an awesome package, article, blog, video etc.?
+Found an awesome resource on web development?
 Send me a pull request!
 Just follow the guidelines

 #### Guidelines